bauhouse/extensions/README.markdown

 That should make things easier.
 If you create or discover any more, just fork, add and send a pull request to keep the library as current as possible.

-**Update:** As of 31 July 2009, there are 101 extensions in the Unofficial Symphony CMS Extensions Library.
+**Update:** As of 31 July 2009, there are 102 extensions in the Unofficial Symphony CMS Extensions Library.

-## Extensions
+## Symphony CMS Extensions

 <table>
 	<thead>